-Mosaiculture 2013 at Montreal Botanical Gardens in Quebec
+Mosaiculture 2013 At Montreal Botanical Gardens

 When I read Sonia Day’s article in the Toronto Star, about Mosaiculture 2013, an international competition being held at the Montreal Botanical Garden, I was consumed with intrigue.
 Competitors from around the world had created giant living “sculptures” using plants as their medium, and the theme for 2013’s competition was Land of Hope.
 Bob, and I just had to go and check it out.

 The Montreal Botanical Gardens makes up part of what is known as the Montreal Space for Life, which also includes a biodome, insectarium and planetarium.
 There was no missing the entrance to the Botanical Gardens, or Jardin Botanique, because a gigantic watering can sits amongst the rows of flowers and hints at the wonders to be discovered within.